teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

 And that's it!
 Your smart contract should now be complete.
 If you want to check your code, the full source code can be found [here](https://github.com/teunvw14/move-raffle/blob/main/sources/raffle.move).

-# Deploying our smart contract
+# Deploying Our Smart Contract

 Now that we've built our smart contract, we want to make sure it works as intended.
 Make sure your IOTA Client CLI is configured to the IOTA Rebased testnet ([see here](https://docs.iota.org/references/cli/client#set-current-environment)) and publish (deploy) the smart contract to by calling (inside the `raffle` directory):